Zurehma/SE2-Office-Queue/README.md

 ## API Server

-- POST /ticket
+- POST api/service/ticket
-  Request body: ServiceName
+  Request body: service  (One of: "Public Service", "Money Transfer", "Shipping and Receiving")
-  Response body: TicketNumber
+  Response body: ticket  (String returned as XXY where XX is 2 characters identifying the service and Y is an integer)

 - POST /nextCustomer
   Request body: counterID